Michel Petrucciani: Personal life

-He had five significant personal relationships: Erlinda Montano (marriage), Eugenia Morrison, Marie-Laure Roperch, the Italian pianist Gilda Buttà (the marriage lasted three months and ended in divorce) and Isabelle Mailé (with whom he shares his grave).
+Petrucciani had five significant personal relationships: Erlinda Montano (marriage), Eugenia Morrison, Marie-Laure Roperch, the Italian pianist Gilda Buttà (the marriage lasted three months and ended in divorce) and Isabelle Mailé (with whom he shares his grave).
 With Marie-Laure he fathered a son, Alexandre, who inherited his genetic disorder.
 He also had a stepson named Rachid Roperch.

 In 1994, he was granted the Order of the Légion d'honneur in Paris.

 In the late 1990s, Petrucciani's lifestyle became increasingly taxing.
-He was performing over 100 times per year, and in 1998, the year before he died, he performed 140 times.
+He was overworked, performing over 100 times per year, and in 1998, the year before he died, he performed 140 times.
 He became too weak to use crutches and had to resort to a wheelchair.
-His final manager said, "He was working too much – not only recording and doing concerts, but he was always on television, and he was always doing interviews.
-He got himself overworked, and you could see it.
-He pushed too much."
+He was also recording, doing television appearances, and constantly doing interviews.
 In his later years Petrucciani was known to drink heavily.

 Petrucciani died from a pulmonary infection a week after his 36th birthday.
 He was interred in Le Père Lachaise Cemetery in Paris, one tomb away from Frédéric Chopin.

 On 12 February 2009, the French music channel Mezzo broadcast a special event paying homage to Petrucciani close to the 10th anniversary of his death.

 The first two American albums featuring Petrucciani were produced by Gabreal Franklin.
 The first, 100 Hearts, a solo album, was produced at the famous RCA Studio A, on the Avenue of the Americas in New York City.
 The second was a trio album, recorded live at Max Gordon's old Village Vanguard club in New York City.
 These were among the first albums to use digital recording technology, on Mitsubishi X80 recorders, so early on that the only manuals available were in Japanese; but Franklin and Tom Arrison managed to get them to function by trial and error.

 In 1985 a concert at the Village Vanguard in New York was recorded on video.